-To suppress a warning issued by the Subtyping Checker, use a @SuppressWarnings annotation, with the argument being the unqualified, uncapitalized name of any of the annotations passed to -Aquals.
-This will suppress all warnings, regardless of which of the annotations is involved in the warning.
-(As a matter of style, you should choose one of the annotations as your @SuppressWarnings key and stick with it.)
+When suppressing a warning issued by the Subtyping Checker, as the "checker name" you may use the unqualified, uncapitalized name of any of the annotations passed to -Aquals.
+(See Section 28.1.1 for details about the @SuppressWarnings syntax.)
+As a matter of style, you should choose one of the annotations as the "checker name" part of the @SuppressWarnings string and use it consistently; this avoids confusion and makes it easier to search for uses.